 At first, the decor can be a little disconcerting.
-It seems more fitting for an artistic happening than a dining room.
+It seems more fitting for an art display than a dining room.
 Imagine a vast workshop with crude walls and floors, and in the centre, four long tables in the form of a cross.
 You are in one of the most popular venues in Milan.

 Design-wise, the lighting, Cappellini chairs selected by curator Tanja Solci.
-The mismatched plates come from the collections of Richard Ginori.
+The mismatched plates (with over a hundred different references) come from the collections of Richard Ginori.

 Carlo e Camilla in Segheria